letinbit/alx-system_engineering-devops/0x02-shell_redirections/README.md

 One of the filters is tail, which is used to read the last n lines.
 And it is possible to read a file using tail command and then *Append* or *Overwrite* the tresul onto th same file or onto other file. for example to append the last line onto the same file
 	*tail -n 1 <file_1> >><file_1>

+**Special Characters**
+* represent any number of character
+? represent only one but any character

+Let use * in example.
+To delete files and folders with .js extension   rm -R ./*.js